debragail/api_doc/source/protocols/vessel-charging/index.html.md

 # Starting

-A message sent by the service provider (the charging station) to the service requester, notifying it that the mission has started
+A message sent by the service provider (the charger) to the service requester, notifying it that the mission has started

 ## Arguments